 Got $342,275 USD to blow on a clock?
-Look no futher than a wind-up clock that writes the time on a piece of paper.
+Look no further than a wind-up clock that writes the time on a piece of paper.
 Bleeding-edge Swiss watch-maker Jacquet Droz invested ten years in engineering and building “La Machine a Ecrire le Temps” (the machine that writes time).
-Personally, I was thinking that when I staff my mansion in New Zealand after overthrowing its government and installing myself as dictator, I could use this machine for punching employee time-cards.
+Personally, I was thinking that when I staff my mansion in New Zealand after overthrowing its government and installing myself as a dictator, I could use this machine for punching employee time-cards.

 By some coincidence, in the 18th century, Jacquet Droz’s founder used to build automaton dolls to help sell his watches.
 Manuel Emsch’s idea was to build a similar machine that would be useful for the new millennium.